-To ensure that your physician has the information he or she needs to provide you with the highest quality care, please arrange to have any medical records or test results from other physicians sent over to the practice at least one week prior to your appointment.
+To ensure your physician has the information he or she needs to provide you with the highest quality care, please arrange to have any medical records or test results from other physicians sent to the practice at least one week prior to your appointment.
 Please complete the Welcome Packet and Welcome Questionnaire forms and bring both with you to your scheduled appointment.
 To download PDF copies of both forms, please visit the New Patient Forms page.

 Medical records and test results may be faxed to the practice in advance of your appointment.

-We know your time is valuable and we will make every effort to see you at your scheduled appointment time.
+We know your time is valuable, and we will make every effort to see you at your scheduled appointment time.
 Unfortunately, emergencies, complications, and other issues may lead to unexpected delays.

 You will receive a Visit Guide from the front desk staff when you register.
 The Visit Guide provides a place for you to write down issues or concerns you want to bring up with your physician and/or to take notes to remind yourself of important information your physician provides during your visit.

 Once you are in the exam room, a medical assistant will ask you preliminary questions and record your vital signs.
 If your physician is delayed, the medical assistant will keep you informed.
 Depending on the nature and complexity of your tests, the timing of results may vary widely.
-If your physician orders tests during your appointment, please ask him or her when you should expect to hear about the results.
+If your physician orders tests during your appointment, please ask him or her when you should expect to learn about the results.